 Age and Fertility – In Vitro in Older Women

 Age and fertility also have an effect on the outcome of in vitro fertilization.
 Henri Leridon determined that among women trying in vitro fertilization, 30% of those aged 30 were successful, with the number decreasing to 24% at 35 and 17% at 40 years of age.
 According to Leridon, in vitro fertilization cannot compensate for the “natural decline of fertility after age 35.”
 Keep in mind, however, that Leridon’s research was conducted in France, and in vitro success rates are notably higher in the US than in Europe.
 Also, new technology continues to be developed in the age and fertility field.
 And in highly-publicized cases of women in their 50s and 60s giving birth, these are almost always the result of in vitro, so older women shouldn’t be thoroughly discouraged by Leridon’s findings.

 Age and Fertility – Not Just for Women Only

-While age and fertility isn’t considered nearly as serious for men as for women, it’s generally believed that fertility does indeed decline in men as they age.
+While age and fertility aren’t considered nearly as serious for men as for women, it’s generally believed that fertility does indeed decline in men as they age.
 A UC Berkeley study published in 2001 found that sperm count and motility get lower as men get older; ironically, older men also produce fewer mature sperm than their younger counterparts.
 Erectile dysfunction, which increases with age, also has an indirect impact on male fertility; if a man cannot successfully complete intercourse, his partner cannot get pregnant.
-Additionally, several research studies in recent years have linked advanced age in fathers with serious health issues in children such as autism spectrum disorder and schizophrenia.
+Additionally, several research studies in recent years have linked advanced age in fathers with serious health issues in children, such as autism spectrum disorder and schizophrenia.